chompy/ffliveparse_act_plugin/README.md

 6. Paste in the upload key from the web site.
 Click save.
 If everything is working the word "Online" should appear in the top left corner of your parse page.

 ![Generate upload key](FFLiveParseSetup2.png "Generate upload key")

-7. Enter the names of all your characters in the 'Character Names' field, seperate each character name with a comma (,).
-This will ensure all timeline actions can be linked to your parse data.
-Example...
-"Character One, Character Two, Character Three."
-If you skip this step then your actions might appear under "Non-Player Combatant(s)."